orsonteodoro/gcf2/README.md

 	| sort \
 	| uniq)
 ```
-This may, however, not catch skipped CFI packages that should maybe be linked with UBSan.
+This may, however, not catch skipped CFI packages with static-libs that should
+maybe be linked with UBSan.

 3. `emerge -ve world`